mpolacek/goo/cxx-in-gcc12.md

 GCC 12 supports C++23 [P2128R6](https://wg21.link/p2128) -- multidimensional subscript operator.
 A comma expression within a subscripting expression was deprecated in C++20 via [P1161R3](https://wg21.link/p1161), and in C++23 the comma in `[ ]` has changed meaning.

-C++ uses the `operator[]` member function to access the elements of an array, or an array-like types such as `std::array`, `std::span`, `std::vector`, or `std::string`.
-However, this operator did not accept multiple arguments, so accessing the elements of multidimensional arrays was implemented using workarounds such as function call operators `arr(x, y, z)` and similar.
+C++ uses the `operator[]` member function to access the elements of an array, or array-like types such as `std::array`, `std::span`, `std::vector`, or `std::string`.
+However, this operator did not accept multiple arguments in C++20, so accessing the elements of multidimensional arrays was implemented using workarounds such as function call operators `arr(x, y, z)` and similar.
 These workarounds have a number of drawbacks, so to alleviate the issues when using these workarounds, C++23 allows that `operator[]` takes zero or more arguments.
 As a consequence, this test case is accepted with `-std=c++23`:

 ```c++